ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 ## Long Term

+### Make Constraint in Tag Input Field work again

+In the commit where this entry was added, a check in Tag Input Field was removed.
+Currently, the Tag Input Field won't check if the Tags supplied by a user are indeed allowed.
+For Tag Input Fields where user created tags are not allowed, we would need to check if the supplied tags are indeed contained in the available options.
+If user created tags are allowed, we would not need to do so.
+However, since we currently cannot remove transformations and the default is that user created tags are not allowed, we could not remove that check when a consumer allows user created tags.
+Fixing this would require some rework of the form processing internals, so this is a reminder to look into the tags again after such a rework.

 ### All UI-Elements Step 2

 As mentioned above, the UI-Framework attempts to be the source for all visual elements in ILIAS and